 Melissa Harris-Perry: This is The Takeaway.
 I'm Melissa Harris-Perry in for Tanzina Vega.
 On Wednesday, President Joe Biden issued a warning.

 President Joe Biden: Crime historically rises during the summer.
-As we emerge from this pandemic and the country opening back up again, traditional summer spike may be more pronounced than it usually would be.
+As we emerge from this pandemic, for the country opening back up again, traditional summer spike may be more pronounced than it usually would be.

-Melissa: Facing pressure to respond to the rise in violent crime and homicides, the president met with a group of mayors this week, and then gave a speech outlining his agenda for addressing crime, including stricter enforcement of gun laws.
+Melissa Harris-Perry: Facing pressure to respond to the rise in violent crime and homicides, the President met with a group of mayors this week and then gave a speech outlining his agenda for addressing crime, including stricter enforcement of gun laws.

-President Biden: Today, the department's announcing, as I just did, a major crackdown to stem the flow of guns used to commit violent crimes.
+President Joe Biden: Today, the department is announcing as an adjusted the major crackdown on stem the flow of guns used to commit violent crimes.
 It's zero tolerance for gun dealers who willfully violate key existing laws and regulations.
-I repeat zero tolerance.
+I repeat, zero tolerance.

-President Biden: [start of recording] These are local programs that utilize trusted messengers, community members, and leaders, to work directly with people who are most likely to commit gun crimes or become victims of gun crimes.
+President Joe Biden: These are local programs that utilize trusted messengers, community members and leaders to work directly with people who are most likely to commit gun crimes or become victims of gun crimes.

-President Biden: The cities experiencing an increase in gun violence, we're able to use the American Rescue Plan dollars to hire police officers needed for community policing and to pay their overtime.
+President Joe Biden: The city's experienced an increase in gun violence.
+We're able to use the American Rescue Plan dollars to hire police officers needed for community policing and to pay their overtime.
 Mayors will also be able to buy crime-fighting technologies like gunshot detection systems to better see and stop gun violence in their communities.

-Melissa: See, it's on this last issue that many members of Biden's own party may have an issue.
-While many of the most progressive members of the Democratic Party have been calling for resources to be diverted from police departments and towards social services, the president has stood behind his views that law enforcement is a key part of the solution to keeping communities safe.
-As other journalists have pointed out, these calls bring to mind when President Biden attempted to address violent crime in the US as a Senator.
+Melissa Harris-Perry: See it's on this last issue that many members of Biden's own party may have an issue.
+While many of the most progressive members of the Democratic Party have been calling for resources to be diverted from police departments and towards social services, the President has stood behind his views that law enforcement is a key part of the solution to keeping communities safe.
+As other journalists have pointed out these calls bring to mind when President Biden attempted to address violent crime in the US as a Senator.

-President Biden: This resident is very, very straightforward and simple.
+President Joe Biden: This president is very, very straightforward and simple.
 He knows there are two basic steps here.
-One step is you must take back the streets.
-You take back the streets by more cops, more prisons, more physical protection for the people.
+One step is you must take back the streets, and you take back the streets by more cops, more prisons, more physical protection for the people.

-Melissa: If you don't recognize his voice, that is Biden speaking on the Senate floor back in 1993, but while campaigning for president, Biden admitted the parts of the 1986 and 1994 crime bills, that he helped to write were mistakes, including mandatory minimums for drug-related offenses, which led to major racial disparities and sentencing, but now one year after last summers racial justice uprisings, Biden and other Democrats are returning to other components of those decade-old crime bills, like hiring more police officers and talking about zero tolerance.
+Melissa Harris-Perry: If you don't recognize is this voice, that is Biden speaking on the Senate floor back in 1993, but while campaigning for president, Biden admitted the parts of the 1986 and 1994 crime bills that he helped to write were mistakes.
+Including mandatory minimums for drug-related offenses, which led to major racial disparities in sentencing.
+Now, one year after last summer's racial justice uprisings, Biden and other Democrats are returning to other components of those decades-old crime bills, like hiring more police officers and talking about zero tolerance.

-Are these law enforcement measures doomed to fail again, and what is the political strategy here?
-Joining me now to answer that and more is Andrea Hedley, Assistant Professor at Georgetown University's McCourt School of Public Policy, and Visiting Scholar of Policing, Race, and Crime at the National Police Foundation.
+Are these law enforcement measures doomed to fail again?
+What is the political strategy here?
+Joining me now to answer that and more is Andrea Headley Assistant Professor at Georgetown University's McCourt School of Public Policy and Visiting Scholar of Policing, Race, and Crime at the National Police Foundation.
 Andrea, welcome to The Takeaway.

 Andrea Headley: Thank you for having me.